-Maps of the campuses can be found at Campus Maps.
+Maps of the campuses can be found at www.delta.edu/aboutdelta/campus-locations.aspx.

 All campuses are non-residential facilities.
-Delta's Fall 2021 academic enrollment (both Full Time and Part Time students) was 7056; Winter 2022 academic enrollment was 6672.
+Delta's Fall 2022 academic enrollment (both Full Time and Part Time students) was 7056; Winter 2023 academic enrollment was 7051.

-Fall 2021 full-time employees numbered 427; part-time 311, for a combined total of 738 employees.
+Fall 2022 full-time employees numbered 425; part-time 310, for a combined total of 735 employees.